 Patterns of riffles and pools move, as streams lower their base level.
 West of the Fall Line, streams erode the bedrock at the bottom of their channel.
 East of the Fall Line, streams in the Coastal PLain carve their channels in unconsolidated sediments.

 Minerals in bedrock near the surface gradually dissolve in water.
 Molecules go into solution and are carried downhill by groundwater and surface streams.
-Small particless of slow-to-dissove minerals, especially quartz (SiO2), are carried downhill by surface streams as particles of silt suspended in the moving water.
+Small particles of slow-to-dissolve minerals, especially quartz (SiO2), are carried downhill by surface streams as particles of silt suspended in the moving water.
 Larger particles move slower as intact grains of sand, bouncing off the stream bottom in a process called "saltation."